Read the remaining content with membership access. Join or log in below to continue.

 Wenger, E., McDermott, R., & Snyder, W.M.
 (2002).
 Cultivating communities of practice: A guide to managing knowledge.
 Harvard Business.

 Michelle A. Bowman is senior vice president of networks and continuous improvement at Learning Forward.
-She engages in and executes cross-organizational strategic thinking, especially through the strategy of networks and communities of practice, that supports state and local education agencies committed to professional development redesign.
+She supports state and local education agencies committed to professional development redesign, especially through the strategy of networks and communities of practice.
 She also oversees the development of content and learning designs that support organizations' capacity to engage in continuous improvement processes.
 With 30 years in public education, Michelle served in leadership at the district, campus, and classroom levels before joining Learning Forward.
 Michelle has an Ed.D. in Learning and Organizational Change from Baylor University.
-Her dissertation investigated how school district leaders engaging in a community of practice impacts their professional learning efficacy.
-She also co-authored Teacher Professional Development in the Digital Age: Design and Implementation of Learning without Limits in Technology in the Classroom: How It Can Improve Teaching and Student Learning in American Schools (Rowman & Littlefield, 2017) with Learning Forward Executive Director (retired) Stephanie Hirsh.
-Michelle refreshes her soul, mind, and body by singing songs of worship and spending time with family and friends.
-She enjoys great coffee and long walks.
+She co-authored Teacher Professional Development in the Digital Age: Design and Implementation of Learning without Limits in Technology in the Classroom: How It Can Improve Teaching and Student Learning in American Schools (Rowman & Littlefield, 2017) with Learning Forward Executive Director (retired) Stephanie Hirsh.